Austin Wiley

-Austin Jermaine Wiley (born January 8, 1999) is an American basketball player for Neptūnas Klaipėda of the Lithuanian Basketball League.
+Austin Jermaine Wiley (born January 8, 1999) is an American basketball player for Hapoel Jerusalem of the Ligat HaAl and the EuroCup.
 He played college basketball for the Auburn Tigers.

 High school career

 Wiley attended Spain Park High School in Hoover, Alabama, where he averaged 27.1 points, 12.7 rebounds and 2.9 blocked shots as a junior in 2015–16, before moving to Florida, where he went to Calusa Preparatory School in Miami, Florida, while playing basketball at The Conrad Academy in Orlando, Florida.
 He signed a national letter of intent with Auburn on November 9, 2016, following in the footsteps of his parents who both are Auburn alumni.
 On December 16, 2016, Wiley decided to reclassify into the class of 2016 and enroll early into Auburn.

 Wiley was rated as a five-star recruit and the No.27 overall recruit and No.6 center in the 2016 high school class.